 Q: What is the staffing component?

 A: Residents provide clinical staffing coverage for the day-shift, every third weekend, including the Friday prior to the weekend worked.
-Residents will rotate through the Medicine, Cardiology, and Transitions of Care satellites through their clinical staffing, gaining a wide range of experiences throughout.
+Residents will rotate through the Medicine and Cardiology satellites through their clinical staffing, gaining a wide range of experiences throughout.
+Residents will also spend some time staffing the Central Pharmacy.
 Residents will not be pulled from their monthly clinical experiences to provide staffing for call out coverage.

 Q: Is there an on-call component?